CoenWarmer/kibana-review-tool/README.md

 - information on test coverage
 - how the proposed feature behaves functionally, at runtime

-Therefore, strictly reviewing from the Github UI means a reviewer has not enough data to come to a good judgement.
-As such, this strategy leads to low quality reviews.
+Therefore, strictly reviewing from the Github UI means a reviewer does not have enough data to come to a good judgement.

 ### Friction when reviewing in Kibana
+In addition to this, reviewing PRs at Kibana has friction.

-Some reviewers go further than a look at the code and actually check out the branch and see how the feature behaves.
-While some do this, many do not.
+Reviewers look at static code.
+Some reviewers go further and actually check out the branch and see how the feature behaves.

-One of the reasons that contribute to reviewers not checking out PRs is due to the friction that is imposed on the reviewer in getting a Kibana PR ready to review.
+I suspect that the reason for this is the amount of friction that a reviewer has to deal with in getting a Kibana PR ready to review.

 A reviewer needs to:
 - find the PR that she needs to review